mia-platform/documentation/docs/fast_data/configuration/import_export.md

 - Custom cast functions (assigned to a Projection field)
 - ER schemas
 - Single Views
-- System of Record (with all or some of their Projections)
+- Systems of Record (with all or some of their Projections)

 The feature can be accessed by clicking on the `Import / Export` button, placed on the top right bar of the Systems of Record and Single Views pages.
 After clicking on the button, it will be possible to open the `Import` or `Export` modals.